ASU-VDA-Lab/ECO-CHIP/README.md

 # ECO-CHIP

 Carbon footprint estimator for heterogenous chiplet-based systems.
-Integration with cost estimation and NoC modeling.
-ECO-CHIP Chiplet based Carbon Foot Print (CFP) analysis tool to harness the potential of heterogeneous integration (HI).
-Tool estimates complete total CFP [design, manufacturing, operational and packaging].
-The tool considers complex HI packaging architectures.
-Supports following HI and packaging architectures : RDL fanout, Silicon bridge-based, passive and active interposer, and 3D-integration.
-The tool evaluates the crucial package/assembly carbon emissions which are essential for HI systems, taking into consideration size, yeild and assembly process.
-Tool is also capable of computing design CFP, ie. the carbon cost for designing the chip.
+ECO-CHIP is an analysis tool that analyzes the operational and embodied CFP (design, manufacturing, and packaging).
+The tool supports the following HI and packaging architectures: RDL fanout, silicon bridge-based, passive and active interposer, and 3D integration.
+The tool evaluates the crucial package/assembly carbon emissions essential for HI systems, considering size, yield, and assembly process.
+In addition, it also estimates design CFP.

-The architectures description is taken from config/design.json.
+## Table of Contents

-Technology nodes for chiplets is taken from config/node_list.txt Scaling parameters used for exploring CFP across differnt nodes and combinations are defined under tech_params/*
+-   File structure

-# Table of Contents
+-   Getting started

--   File Structure
+-   Config and input definition
--   Requirments
+-   Running ECO-CHIP
--   Commands
+-   Outputs

-# File Structure
+## File structure

 > ├── config
 > │   ├── design.json